White mustard: Description

 White mustard is an annual, growing to 70 cm high with stalkless pinnate leaves, similar to Sinapis arvensis.
+The yellow flowers of S. alba contain 4 petals per flower and 4 alternating sepals.
+In addition, their pods are approximately 2.0–4.2 cm long.

+Reproduction

+Sinapis alba is a long day plant, which means they flower when the amount of light received exceeds their critical photoperiod.
+Pollen from S. alba is able to be dispersed through wind and insect pollinators, such as wild bees, bumblebees, and flower flies.
+Additionally, white mustard is an obligate outcrossing species, that is, white mustard is self-incompatible and cannot self-fertilize.

+Taxonomy

+White mustard is one of the species originally described and named by Carl Linnaeus in his 1753 book Species Plantarum using the name Sinapis alba.
+This name continues to be accepted placing it in genus Sinapis in the family Brassicaceae.

+Names

+In English Sinapis alba is known by the common name white mustard, but is also called yellow mustard.

 Distribution

 Most common in Europe, North Africa, the Middle East and Central Asia, it can be found worldwide.
-It has been found as far north as Greenland, and naturalized throughout Great Britain and Ireland.
+It has been found as far north as Greenland, and naturalized throughout the British Isles.

 Culinary uses

 The yellow flowers of the plant produce glabrous or sparsely bristled seed pods.
 Each fruit (silique) contains roughly a half dozen seeds.
 The plants are harvested for their seeds just prior to the seed pods becoming ripe and bursting open (dehiscing).

 White mustard seeds are hard spheroid seeds, usually around 1.0 to 1.5 mm in diameter, with a color ranging from beige or yellow to light brown.
 They can be used whole for pickling or toasted for use in dishes.
 When ground and mixed with other ingredients, a paste or more standard condiment can be produced.
 Sinapis alba is used to make the commonplace yellow table mustard, with additional yellow coloring provided by turmeric in some formulations.

 The seeds contain sinalbin, which is a thioglycoside responsible for their pungent taste.
-White mustard has fewer volatile oils and the flavor is considered to be milder than that produced by black mustard seeds.
+In S. alba, the glucosinolate sinalbin is broken down by enzymes like myrosinase, resulting in the formation of 'white principles'.
+These white principles consist of p-hydroxy benzyl isothiocyanate and p-hydroxy benzylamine.
+White mustard has fewer volatile oils than black mustard seeds, and the flavor is considered to be milder.